Louise Parfett Child and Adolescent Psychotherapist (MA ICP) MBACP

 Training, qualifications & experience

-Child and Adolescent Psychotherapist - Masters Degree
+Child and Adolescent Psychotherapist (MA ICP)- Masters Degree

 My work history includes working at Great Ormond Street Hospital as a Nursery Nurse and Play Specialist, returning later as a Child Psychotherapist on Psychiatric placement within the Mildred Creek Unit, an inpatient ward for adolescents and teenagers with chronic medically unexplained physical disability and psycho somatic symptoms (MUS).